-Beyond the potential of a driver lineup shakeup, Arrow McLaren Racing SP’s use of Chevrolet engines will bring greater balance to the competition between the American brand and its Japanese rival among IndyCar’s top teams, with Team Penske and the Arrow-McLaren combination set to field five cars compared to six full-time Hondas from Andretti Autosport and Chip Ganassi Racing.
+Beyond the potential of a driver lineup shakeup, Arrow McLaren Racing SP’s use of Chevrolet engines will bring greater balance to the competition between the American brand and its Japanese rival among IndyCar’s top teams.
+Team Penske and the Arrow-McLaren combination are set to field five cars compared to six full-time Hondas from Andretti Autosport and Chip Ganassi Racing.

 “Chevrolet and McLaren have a storied history of racing together, going back to the mid-1960s,” said Jim Campbell, Chevrolet’s U.S. Vice President of Performance and Motorsports.
 “We have always had tremendous respect for Zak Brown and Gil de Ferran, as well as for Sam Schmidt, Ric Peterson and Mike Long.
 We are looking forward to partnering with the entire Arrow McLaren Racing SP team as we prepare for the 2020 IndyCar season.”

 McLaren’s first non-Indianapolis race in IndyCar with this new team will take place March 15, 2020 at the Firestone Grand Prix of St. Petersburg.